Skip Navigation

 BMGT 484 | 3 Credits

 Course Desc: Prerequisite: BMGT 364.
-A theoretical and practical investigation into organizational collaboration.
-The aim is to define the purpose, types, and use of collaboration by managers in modern organizations and the skills managers require for successful collaborations.
-Topics include development of skills in team dynamics, factors that foster team cohesion and performance, individual and group virtual collaboration, and decision-making.
+A theoretical and practical examination of organizational collaboration.
+The goal is to evaluate the purpose, types, and applications of collaboration within modern organizations, focusing on the skills that managers need to facilitate successful teamwork.
+Topics include collaborative leadership, the development of team dynamics skills, factors that enhance team cohesion and performance, strategies for individual and group virtual collaboration, and effective decision-making processes.

 Project Management I